xFN10x/bedrockR/README.md

 This app was made with Visual Studio Code, and it is fully setup to be used with it.

-bedrockR is made with Java 21, and it is tested, and known to work with [OpenJDK](https://openjdk.org/).
+bedrockR is made with Java 21, and it is tested and known to work with [OpenJDK](https://openjdk.org/).
 If you don't know which OpenJDK distro to use, use [Microsoft's](https://learn.microsoft.com/en-ca/java/openjdk/download#openjdk-21).

 ### Debugging/Contributing

-It is reccomened to use Visual Studio code to make edits.
-Here are the extension I reccomend:
+It is recommended to use Visual Studio Code to make edits.
+Here are the extensions I recommend:

 - [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)
 - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)